Table of Contents

 language=groovy3.
 Query

-Executes the the groovy query.
+Executes the Groovy query.
 Used for the read statements.

-In order to proceed to next query processor, one need to explicitly call
+In order to proceed to the next query processor use:

-etl.globals['my_value'] = "some value"In order to use results from previous <query> element, use:
+etl.globals['my_value'] = "some value"In order to use results from the previous <query> element, use:

 etl.getParameter('name_of_property')4.
 Script

 Executes any read or write statements.
-Used for "write" statements mainly.
+Used mainly for "write" statements.

 5. Examples

-Query example: Reads a graphson document, parses each vertex into a hashmap and processes the entries one by one.
-After that parses each edge into a hashmap and processes the entries one by one.
+Query example: Reads a Graphson document, parses each vertex into a HashMap, and processes the entries one by one.
+After that, it parses each edge into a HashMap and processes the entries one by one.